Yandex Cloud

 For more information about transfer statuses, see Transfer lifecycle.

-8. Switch the source cluster to read-only mode and transfer the load to the target cluster.
+8. Switch the source cluster to read-only mode and transfer the workload over to the target cluster.

 Greenplum® and Greenplum Database® are registered trademarks or trademarks of Broadcom Inc. in the United States and/or other countries.